jasoncortese/fast-inverse-square-root/PITCHME.md

 <div style="margin-top: 100px; text-align: left;">In 3D graphics you do a lot of normalizing vectors, and that involves a lot of inverses and square roots, both of which are expensive operations (back then, quadruply so).</div>
 @snapend

-@snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">Logarithms would simplify the calculations, which for values between 0 and 1 can be linearly approximated.
-Applying Newton's method would further improve the results.</div>
-@snapend

 @snap[midpoint span-60 text-05]
 `\[y = {1 \over \sqrt{x}} = x^{-\frac{1}{2}}\]
 \[\log_2 y = -{\small\frac{1}{2}} {\log_2 x}\]